 North Cornwall · PL34

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Tintagel, that work is shaped by the place itself — Tintagel sits above a famously dramatic stretch of north coast cliff, with the medieval and Arthurian-associated castle on its headland and a Conservation Area covering the village centre, with a building stock that leans toward slate cottages and Victorian guesthouses.
+Tintagel sits in North Cornwall, and that geography ends up in the drawings — Tintagel sits above a famously dramatic stretch of north coast cliff, with the medieval and Arthurian-associated castle on its headland and a Conservation Area covering the village centre, with a building stock that leans toward modern coastal new builds and replacements and Victorian guesthouses.

 Our process